 Making signs in a public bath

-So earlier today I was sitting in a geo-thermal heated pool with about 15 strangers (all local Reykjavikians) except for my 3 friends.
-As we relaxed, following an extended session of not-too-old-to-use-the-waterslide, I noticed something.
-I saw two Thirty-something guys gesticulating to each other in sign language.
+So earlier today I was sitting in a geo-thermal heated pool with about 15 strangers - all local Reykjavikians except for my three friends.
+Following an extended session of not-too-old-to-use-the-waterslide, I noticed something two Thirty-something guys gesticulating to each other in sign language.

-This question may make me seem rather daft.
-Anyone who has a basic knowledge of sign language will know that they are independent to spoken languages.
-But I was curious...
+This question might make me appear rather daft.
+Anyone who has a basic knowledge of sign language will know that sign languages are independent to spoken ones...
+Still I was curious.
 I began to #ponderance.

 For those who haven't had the opportunity to spend time with an Icelander, the language here is nothing short of Klingon to a native Australian-English speaker (and non-trekky).
-Some Icelandic nuance even occurs on the inhale, resembling an asthma attack combined with enjoying a delicious Werther's Original.
+Some Icelandic nuance even occurs on the inhale breath, resembling an asthma attack with a delicious Werther's Original in your mouth.
 So there I was, in my swim-shorts, very seriously considering asking these two gentlemen about their communication.

 Thankfully, I was with three impossibly intelligent friends, one of whom is conveniently a linguistics major...
 So I put the question to her: